Travel Accidents: Help claiming compensation for injury whilst travelling in the UK or whilst abroad

 The United Kingdom has laws in place to claim compensation in the event of an accident within its territory – in this article we provide the details of bodies for all manner of accidents types abroad.

-For help with a compensation claim for an accident overseas I recommend you visit the British Embassies Overseas links category to find an English speaking foreign lawyer for foreign legal advice.
+For help with a compensation claim for an accident overseas – you might be able to claim using an overseas accident solicitor in the UK or use the British Embassies Overseas to find an English speaking foreign lawyer for foreign legal advice.

-The CPT represents the interests of coach tour and passenger transport operators. http://www.cpt-uk.org/
+The CPT represents the interests of the bus and coach tour industry.